unhm-programming-club/unhm-programming-club.github.io/_posts/2021-05-01-meeting-0008-results.md

  - Using old school equipment and some budget to get a server and some hosting, possibly locate it on campus

 # Discuss membership engagement
- - Get more individuals to do pull requests
+ - Getting more individuals to do pull requests

+# Discuss logo/branding
+ - Better logo than the computer screen?
+ - favicon for website & embed images?
+ - Wildcat with computer matrix style colors?
+ - Something else?

 # Meet with Prof. Shallow about web project
  - (Pending confirmation from professor)